infracloudio/piwigo-acorn/tutorial.md

 }
 ```

 Here’s a quick description of the Acornfile above.
-For a full overview of the Acornfile spec please see Acorn [documentation](https://docs.acorn.io/authoring/overview).
+For a full overview of the Acornfile specification please see Acorn [documentation](https://docs.acorn.io/authoring/overview).

 - `containers`: section describes the set of containers your Acorn app consists of.
 - `ports`: using the publish type, we expose the app outside the cluster using an auto-generated ingress resource